SETL-Framework/setl/CONTRIBUTING.md

 # Contributing to SETL

-Thanks a lot for taking time to contribute :+1:
+Thanks a looooot for taking time to contribute :+1:

 ## Bug report
 When you are creating a bug report, please include as many details as possible.